gperdomor/macOS-ansible/README.md

 2. Run `bash scripts/install_deps.sh`
 3. Clone this repository to your local drive.
 4. Run `ansible-galaxy install -r custom/requirements.yml --force` inside this directory to install required Ansible roles.
-5. Run `ansible-playbook main.yml -K` inside this directory.
+5. Run `ansible-playbook playbook.yml` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.